YEAST: Yet Another Sequential Test

-This data naturally contained outliers (such as resellers that have a huge purchase volume and can easily skew the monitored metric difference in favour of one of the groups).
-To remove them, we applied revenue capping at the 99.9th percentile of the total revenue generated by a customer.
-For capping in each validation period, the percentile was computed using the preceding two-week period.
+It is typical of online transaction data to contain outliers (e.g. large wholesale customers that can easily skew the monitored metric difference in favour of one of the groups).
+Therefore, before replicating the assignments, we removed outliers via revenue capping at the 99.9th percentile of the total revenue generated by a customer.
 The capping was applied progressively as follows: a given customer was only monitored while his/her revenue stayed within the cap and all subsequent events \emph{from that customer} were discarded.